CatalinaID/geekgirls/_posts/life/2016-12-19-First-Work-at-IT-Startup-Company-in-Indonesia-Things-to-Note.md

 ### Salary

 Startups generally have different approach on offering.
-They can offer some same-level (i.e. fresh graduate) employees on the same position with different salary.
+They can offer some same-level (e.g. fresh graduate) employees on the same position with different salary.
 It mostly defined from the result of interview and screening process.
 I think experiences play big portion on defining it.
 Beside that, Start-up companies likely ask the candidate first, how much is the expected salary.
 I think one of the goal is to measure how precise we define our skills and experiences, then also how much we can contribute to the company.
 About how the salaries delivered is another matter.
 As far I ever know, most Indonesian startup come with a mainstream one-salary per month, although there is startup I ever know gives the salary every two-weeks like startups abroad.

 ### THR and Bonus